-She has spoken at a number of events including Offset, Zeminar, Creative Events and more.
+She has spoken at a number of events covering a number of topics including Offset, Zeminar, Creative Events and more.
 She was a regular panellist on the Elaine show on Virgin Media and has experience with both live tv and radio.
-Aoife has also performed at festivals such as Vodafone Comedy Festival, Body & Soul, Electric Picnic and more.
+Aoife has also performed stand up comedy at festivals such as Vodafone Comedy Festival, Body & Soul, Electric Picnic and more.

 2017 - U Magazines 30 under 30 best comedian